 Often, the disinfected water has a cloudy color, sulfur-like smell, and a chemical taste, all of which are off-putting in drinking water.

 To resolve these issues, EcoWater combined its water softeners with an activated carbon coconut shell.
-As activated carbon blocks are one of the most effective chlorine removal methods, these devices eliminate aesthetic nuisances from your water and soften it at the same time.
+As activated carbon blocks are one of the most effective chlorine removal methods, these devices eliminate aesthetic impurities from your water and soften it at the same time.

 In addition, chlorine degrades the softening resin, decreasing the life expectancy of the softening device.
 The EcoWater water refiners prolong the lifespan of the whole unit, especially if it’s connected to municipal lines.